rplugge/sinatra_trains/README.markdown

 - Add/Edit/View/Delete Passenger
 - Add/Edit/View/Delete Trains
-- Add/Edit/View/Delete Stations
+- Add/Edit/View/Delete Locations
 - Add/Edit/View/Delete Tracks
 - Add/Edit/View/Delete TrainLog

-- Be able to buy a ticket, and once the train has run remove all tickets that were used.
+- Should store an event anytime someone rides a train.
+- There should be a way to retrieve all the trains a user has ridden (and the number of trains)
+- Should update title for a user based on number of trains ridden
+- Should be able to list all users based on ranking

 ## Should-not

-- Be able to ride trains between non-connected stations
-- Add Passenger log without information
-- Be able to add a railways that already exists
+- Be able to add a Log without a train/passenger
+- Should not be able to have empty fields in Trains/Locations

 ##Requirements